ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     1. Open the Dashboard by clicking the eZ logo in the left-upper corner.
     1. In the **Me** panel, view all your scheduled Content items by clicking **My scheduled**.
-    1. From **My Publications scheduled**, select all Content items to have its publication time rescheduled or cancelled.
+    1. From **My Publications scheduled**, select all Content items to have their publication time rescheduled or cancelled.
     1. Using the toolbar buttons, perform one of the following actions:
         - To change the publication time, click the **Reschedule** button.
           In the **Reschedule publication** modal window, select the new date and click **Confirm reschedule**.